-Denver, CO (Sports Network) - Carmelo Anthony finished with 32 points and 13 rebounds, as thedominated the fourth quarter to hand the their first loss of the season, 118-112.
+Denver, CO (Sports Network) - Carmelo Anthony finished with 32 points and 13 rebounds, as the Denver Nuggets dominated the fourth quarter to hand the Los Angeles Lakers their first loss of the season, 118-112.
 Ty Lawson added 17 points off the bench, including 11 in a key run early in the fourth that put the Nuggets on top.
 Denver outscored the Lakers by a 33-19 margin in the final period.

 Nene ended with 18 points for the Nuggets, who snapped a two-game slide.

 Kobe Bryant had 34 points to pace the Lakers, who were looking to improve to 9-0 for just the second time in their history.
-But their loss leaves just one undefeated team in the NBA, the 7-0.
+But their loss leaves just one undefeated team in the NBA, the 7-0 New Orleans Hornets.
 Pau Gasol added 20 rebounds and 17 points in the setback.

 With the Lakers ahead by 10 early in the fourth quarter, Lawson drove for a layup to start a 16-0 run.
 Lawson then scored the final seven points of the rally, including a three with 7:39 left that had Denver up by a 101-95 score.

 Los Angeles countered with the next eight points to go back in front, and held a 105-103 edge after Shannon Brown got a reverse layup to fall with 4:52 remaining.

 However, the Nuggets unleashed another run, this one powered by Anthony.
 He had six points in the 11-0 stretch, including a turnaround jumper from the right side with 2:51 left.

 After Bryant couldn't get a layup to drop in at the other end, Arron Afflalo drained a step-back jumper along the left baseline, ending the run for a 114-105 lead.